evanderknaap/aggregatelogging/README.md

     --log-filter="resource.type:Build"
 ```

-## 2 Create a very simple query in BigQuery
+## 2 Create a simple query in BigQuery
 Everything that happens in cloudbuild is now exported to the BigQuery Sink.
-To only see the status, i.e., start, done or error we add a simple filter.
+To only see the status, i.e., start, done or succes - we need need to filter.
 ```SQL
 SELECT * FROM `<YOUR_TABLE_NAME>`
 WHERE textPayLoad LIKE 'ERROR'